typelevel/cats-effect/docs/core/starvation-and-tuning.md

 Of course, it's never as simple as doubling the number of vCPUs and halving the number of instances.
 Scaling is complicated, and you'll likely need to adjust other resources such as memory, connection limits, file handle counts, autoscaling signals, and such.
 Overall though, a good rule of thumb is to consider 8 vCPUs to be the minimum that should be available to a Cats Effect application at scale.
 16 or even 32 vCPUs is likely to improve performance even further, and it is very much worth experimenting with these types of tuning parameters.

+#### Not Enough Threads - Running in Kubernetes

+One cause of "not enough threads" can be that the application is running inside kubernetes with a cpu_quota not configured.
+When the cpu limit is not configured, the jvm detects the number of available processors as 1, which will severely restrict what the runtime is able to do.

+This guide on [containerizing java applications for kubernetes](https://learn.microsoft.com/en-us/azure/developer/java/containers/kubernetes#understand-jvm-available-processors) goes into more detail on the mechanism involved.

+**All cats-effect applications running in kubernetes should have either a cpu_quota configured or use the jvm `-XX:ActiveProcessorCount` argument to explicitly tell the jvm how many cores to use.**

 ### Too Many Threads

 In a sense, this scenario is like the correlated inverse of the "Not Enough CPUs" option, and it happens surprisingly frequently in conventional JVM applications.
 Consider the thread list from the previous section (assuming 8 CPUs):